 T.C.
 Boyle is the author of many books of fiction, including Water Music (1981), The Road to Wellville (1993), The Tortilla Curtain (1995), Talk Talk (2006), and San Miguel (2012).
 Educated at the University of Iowa Writers' Workshop, he has been a professor in the English Department at the university of Southern California since 1978.

-Jonathan Lethem is the author of many books, including The Fortress of Solitude (2003), You Don't Love Me Yet (2007), and Chronic City (2010).
+Jonathan Lethem is the author of many books, including The Fortress of Solitude (2003), You Don't Love Me Yet (2007), Chronic City (2010), and Dissident Gardens (2013).
 His novel Motherless Brooklyn (1999) won the National Book Critics Circle Award.
 In 2005 he received a MacArthur Fellowship.

-Best known for her short story collections, such as Self-Help (1985), Like Life (1990), Birds of America (1998), and The Collected Stories (2008), Lorrie Moore holds the Delmore Schwartz Professorship in the Humanities at the University of Wisconsin, where she has taught for more than two decades.
+Best known for her short story collections, such as Self-Help (1985), Like Life (1990), Birds of America (1998), and The Collected Stories (2008), Lorrie Moore held the Delmore Schwartz Professorship in the Humanities at the University of Wisconsin, where she taught for more than two decades.
 In 2013, she began teaching in the Vanderbilt University creative writing program.

 Musician and songwriter Zachary Schwartz, a.k.a.
 Zach Rogue, began the indie-rock band Rogue Wave after losing his job in the dot-com crash.
 He recorded and produced his first album, Out of the Shadow (2004), in his apartment, and was quickly signed to Sub Pop Records.
 Later, Rogue Wave released Descended Like Vultures (2005) and Asleep at Heaven's Gate (2007).
 Rogue Wave's other albums include Permalight (2010) and Delusions of Grand Fur (2016).

 Novelist Curtis Sittenfeld is a graduate of Stanford University and the Iowa Writers' Workshop.
 She was the 2002-2003 writer-in-residence at St. Albans School in Washington, DC.
 Sittenfeld's first novel, Prep (2005), was a national bestseller.
-Her other novels include The Man of My Dreams (2006) and American Wife (2008), Sisterland (2015) and Eligible (2016).
+Her other novels include The Man of My Dreams (2006), American Wife (2008), Sisterland (2015) and Eligible (2016).